AnonymousResearch173/Green_GPT/README.md

 ### **3. evaluation_sheet/**

 Contains the evaluation results produced by the analysis scripts.
-This includes the results from the comparative evaluation of AI and Human code as evaluated by ChatGPT and Gemini
+This includes the results from the comparative evaluation of AI and Human code as evaluated by ChatGPT and Gemini.

 Each sheet summarizes the model’s judgments on the energy-efficiency patterns for each question–answer pair, along with numerical scores for the finalized patterns.